Neocor89/Groupomania/back/README.md

 - **models** folder containing an *index.js* file.

-In the json file of the config folder created by the previous command, replace the default info
+In the json file of the config folder created by the previous command, replace the default name of database
 ```json
   "development": {
     "username": "root",